Dr. Sabrina Alimahomed, Associate Professor

 - Alimahomed, Sabrina.
 2011.
 “Generation Islam: Arab Americans and Racial Politics after 9/11.”
 Race/Ethnicity: Multidisciplinary Global Contexts 4(3): 381-397.

 - Alimahomed, Sabrina.
 2010.
 “Thinking Outside of the Rainbow: Women of Color Redefining Queer Politics and Identity.”
 Social Identities: Journal of Race, Nation, and Culture 16(2): 151-168.

 - Edna Bonacich, Sabrina Alimahomed, and Jake B. Wilson.
 2008.
 “The Racialization of Global Labor.”
 American Behavioral Scientist 52(3): 342-355.

-- American Fellowship Publication Grant, American Association of University Women (AAUW), 2016-2017
+- American Fellowship Publication Grant, “Mapping Muslims: FBI Investigations and Surveillance of Muslims in Los Angeles.”
+American Association of University Women (AAUW), 2016-2017

 - Faculty Mentor Award, Special Recognition, EOP CSULB, 2013-2016